Bernard Docker: Personal life

 In 1933 Docker married British actress Jeanne Stuart (born Ivy Sweet), but the marriage was soon dissolved after pressure from Docker's parents.
 His father had her tracked by private detectives, and after finding her with an actor, David Hutcheson, Docker divorced her in 1935.
 She later married Baron Eugène von Rothschild in 1952.

-His second wife was Norah Collins (née Norah Royce Turner), a former showgirl that he married at Caxton Hall in 1949.
+His second wife was Norah Collins (née Norah Royce Turner), a former showgirl whom he married at Caxton Hall in 1949.
 She was the widow of Sir William Collins, the president of Fortnum & Mason, and also the widow of Clement Callingham, the head of Henekeys wine and spirits merchants.
 They lived at Heath House in Stockbridge.

 Without their main source of income, the Dockers began to run out of money.
 In 1965, Docker put Shemara, his yacht, on the market for £600,000; it was eventually sold for £290,000 to British businessman Harry Hyams.
 In Norah: the Autobiography of Lady Docker, their isolation was described.
 "Now we feel alone in this world, long since forgotten by those we helped, with only a handful of true and trusted friends remaining."